The Disappearing Antibody: A Case Study (Online CE Course)

 • Using the guidelines in the Antibody Exclusion Protocol, which antibodies are possible (have not been excluded) using this panel?
 Select all that appl...

-• Which of the following cells would be the one most useful cell to exclude both anti-E and anti-K in this patient?
+• Which of the following cells would be the most useful in excluding anti-E and anti-K in this patient?

 • Variations in Antibody Strength

-• When the patient's plasma was non-reactive with panel cells, and very weak and unidentifiable in the post-transfusion RBC eluate, no attempt was made ...
+• When the patient's plasma was non-reactive with panel cells and very weak and unidentifiable in the post-transfusion RBC eluate, no attempt was made t...

 • DAT Change of Status